 A purpose statement, unlike a thesis statement, doesn’t discuss any conclusions.
 It must be concise and specific.

 You may include both a purpose and thesis statement.
 Again, check with your instructor.
 Teachers will provide specific instructions for you to follow in completing your assignment.

 This essay examines cultural diversity in community colleges.
 The focus will be on how cultural diversity affects students’ daily lives.
-Focused interviews and examination of published research indicates that college students report increased satisfaction in attending classes with cultural diversity.
+Focused interviews and examination of published research indicate that college students report increased satisfaction in attending classes with cultural diversity.
 Community colleges that embrace cultural diversity have happier students overall.

 Generally, you’ll provide either a thesis statement or a purpose statement.
 As you enter college writing classes, you will need to understand how to write a good thesis statement.
 Your instructor provides an assignment rubric, which you should follow at all times.
 The school or public librarian can guide you to excellent resources on writing essays and research papers.